Single crystal growth of and hyperfine couplings in the spin-triplet superconductor K$_2$Cr$_3$As$_3$: Introduction

 Recently, the Knight shift $K$ was measured in a single crystal {\kca} by $^{75}$As nuclear magnetic resonance (NMR) \cite{Yang2021}.
 The Knight shift is the most direct probe for detecting the paring symmetry.
 It was found that $K$ does not decrease below {\tc} with the magnetic field applied perpendicular to the $c$-axis, but decreases with the magnetic field parallel to the $c$-axis.
 The Knight shift $K$ consists of two parts as $K=K_{\textrm{s}}+K_{\textrm{orb}}$, where $K_{\textrm{s}}$ is due to spin susceptibility and $K_{\textrm{orb}}$ is due to orbital susceptibility which is $T$-independent.
 Determination of {\korb} is essential if one wants to know how much spin susceptibility changes below {\tc}.
 In the previous study, {\korb} was determined using a novel method, namely, from the relation between the Knight shift and the spin-lattice relaxation time $T_1$.
-It was concluded that in both field directions, $K_{\textrm{s}}$ is substantially large which decreases toward zero only for $H\parallel$c-axis.
+It was concluded that in both field directions, $K_{\textrm{s}}$ is substantially large which decreases toward zero only for $H\parallel$ $c$-axis.
 Thus, the result indicates spin-triplet superconductivity with the vector order parameter ({\dvec}-vector) oriented along the $c$-axis\cite{Yang2021}.

 In the previous study, however, the hyperfine couplings between nuclear and electron spins was not determined.
 This knowledge is important since it allows one to extract the spin susceptibility that can be used to estimate various physical quantities and the detailed properties of the superconducting phase(s).
-In this paper, we report on the synthesis of single crystals of {\kca}, the result of sample characterization and the determination of hyperfine coupling constants.
-Using the Knight shift data reported in Ref \cite{Yang2021} and the dc magnetic susceptibility data obtained in this work, we performed the {\kchi}.
+In this paper, we report on the synthesis of single crystals of {\kca}, sample characterization and the determination of hyperfine coupling constants.
+Using the Knight shift obtained in this study for $H\parallel c$ and the data for $H\perp c$ reported in Ref \cite{Yang2021}, and the dc magnetic susceptibility data obtained in this work, we performed the {\kchi}.
 We determined the orbital part of the Knight shift \textit{K}$_{\rm{orb}}$ more directly, and extract the spin susceptibility.

-\section{Experimental methods}
+\section{Experimental Methods}

-\subsection{Sample synthesis}
+\subsection{Sample Synthesis}